yadleinc/plugins-desktop/README.rst

 Install the plugins by double-clicking the ``windows_installer.bat``.

-This creates the ``~/yadle/plugins`` directory and copies the Windows plugin files to it.
+This creates the ``%USERPROFILE%\yadle\plugins`` directory and copies the Windows plugin files to it.

 Summary of plugins
 ------------------